 Two fellows are accepted annually to our program, which provides flexibility for the unique learning needs of each physician.
 Fellows work with experienced geriatricians and other skilled specialists, who model the delivery of sensitive patient care and support.

-Dr. Michelle Lewis (left) and Dr. Michelle Fujimoto (right) are the incoming fellows to for 2011
+Dr. Michelle Lewis (left) and Dr. Michelle Fujimoto (right), Geriatric fellowship program graduates (2012)

 Graduates of our Division of Geriatric Medicine & Gerontology will be able to:

 Fellows who complete the program are eligible for a Certificate of Added Qualifications (CAQ) in Geriatrics.
 The program has been accredited since 1991.

 Our graduates have a 100% Geriatric board passing rate.